fromiscode/bytera.github.io/ctf/damn-vulnerable-defi.md

+---
+layout: page
+title: Damn Vulnerable Defi Write-up
+permalink: /damn-vulnerable-defi/
+---

-# Damn Vulnerable Defi v2 Write-Up
+# Damn Vulnerable Defi v2

 ### Unstoppable
 The objective of this challenge is: